NanoVNA-Saver/nanovna-saver/README.md

 The downloadable executable runs directly, and requires no installation.
 For Windows 7, it does require Service Pack 1 and [Microsoft VC++ Redistributable](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
 For most users, this is already installed.

+Windows versions older than Windows 7 are not known to work.
+It may be possible to run on those directly from the python code:

 #### Installation and Use with pip